qctrl/.github/CONTRIBUTING.md

 ### Contributor documentation

 Contributor documentation is found in the README file and contains only the necessary information for a developer to get started contributing to the project.
-Q-CTRL follows the standard specified in the GitHub guide [Formatting your README](https://guides.github.com/features/wikis/#Formatting-a-readme).
+Q-CTRL follows the standard specified in the [Formatting your README](https://guides.github.com/features/wikis/#Formatting-a-readme) GitHub guide.

 ### User documentation

-User documentation is found on the [Q-CTRL Documentation](https://docs.q-ctrl.com/) website and contains:

-- **User guides:** Step-by-step instructions on how to get started and begin using the features of the software
-- **References:** Module, class and method references in support of the user guides
-- **Wiki:** Comprehensive knowledge base of quantum control theory in support of both user guides and references

-Any means by which a user accesses the platform (e.g. the [Q-CTRL Python package](https://pypi.org/project/qctrl/)) is supported by user documentation with the aim of making it easy and intuitive to use the software.
+User documentation is found on the [Q-CTRL Documentation](https://docs.q-ctrl.com/) website.
+Any means by which a user accesses the platform is supported by user documentation with the aim of making it easy and intuitive to use the software.

 ### More information on documentation standards